 Not that we’re totally selfless though - that same value has generated us well in excess of 7,000 likes, as well as thousands of shares and comments in conversations we’ve started – invaluable for getting us into the minds of prospective clients.

 Below I’ve shared a few things we’ve learned about writing effective content for LinkedIn.

-If you’re an expert in a particular market segment, especially in recruitment, then it’s all about realising the value that you can provide and that your voice has value.
+If you’re an expert in a particular market segment, especially in recruitment, then it’s all about realising the value that you can provide.

 To explain that comment, when we started, we really didn’t know the value of our own voice and how much trusted advice/insight we could give.
 The biggest mistake we made initially was following the crowd.